BitcoinSchema/schema/docs/README.md

 ## What is Schema?

-This is a community driven register of models for standard use in applications.
+The schemas are a set of 'types', each associated with a set of properties.
+This is a community driven register of types for standard use in applications.
 Schema.org provides a similar register, but this one is specifically designed with BitCoin enabled applications in mind, combining several data protocols.

 ## What protocols are used?